Koreans in the Philippines: Influence on Philippine society

 In the first half of 2010, South Koreans accounted for 25% of all foreign visitors to the Philippines, ahead of the second-place Americans at 19%.
 As recently as 1992, the annual number of South Korean visitors arriving in the Philippines was a mere 26,000; however, that expanded over seven times to roughly 180,000 by 1997, and then to 303,867 by 2003.
 Tourism arrivals continued to grow rapidly, to 570,000 in 2006, meaning that South Korean tourists formed a larger group than American tourists for the first time, and then to 650,000 by 2008.
+Since 2006, the number of South Koreans as foreign tourists in the Philippines outranked visitors from countries such as the USA, Japan, China, Australia, and others.
 By 2011, their numbers had risen to over 925,000, and there were expectations that the figure would break one million for the first time in 2012.
 The rise in the number of tourists was reflected in the increasing number of flights between the two countries.
 In 2007, Korean Air, Asiana Airlines, and Philippine Airlines each offered one daily flight between Manila and Seoul.
 By 2012, there were an average of twenty-three daily flights between various destinations in the two countries.

+Because of this, there has been a sharp increase in Korean businesses.
+For example, KTV Bars, grocery stores, barbershops, internet cafes, and tourist companies.
+These establishments were created in response to an influx of Korean migrants and visitors.
+Not only does this help foster community amongst Korean migrants, it also helps to provide a place of comfort and familiarity for tourists, students, businessmen, and visitors.

+This has had negative impacts on Philippine society, however.
+Many Filipinos have expressed anger due to an unprecedented increase in rent.
+Not only that, but because of an increase in Korean owned businesses, several local businesses were driven out.
+This has caused some animosity on the Filipino side.